 There is a range of products that contain constituents which can distort moisture readings.
 Examples are meat and dairy products, which include significant amounts of fat.
 Also in this group of more difficult products are building plaster, printer paper and tobacco.
 With special temperature set-ups and other adjustments to the test parameters, satisfactory results can be achieved for this type of material.

 A third type of product, which, because of its chemical and mechanical structure, often has a very low moisture content, can be tested with automatic LOD.
 However, the test parameter set up and the small levels of moisture make it difficult to get consistent test readings.
 Other methods such as Karl Fischer give more satisfactory results.

 Guidelines for Determining an Effective Method

 In order to help identify products or applications that fit each type describe here, we set up a LOD rating for a number of products.
-These ratings are, stating with the easiest:
+These ratings are, starting with the easiest: